 - Preheat oven to 350 degrees F. Prepare 3 baking sheets with parchment paper.

 - Prepare the delicata squash by slicing it in half lengthwise, scooping out and discarding the seeds (or save them to roast as a snack!), and slicing each half into half moons.
-Toss the squash in 1 tbsp olive oil, salt, and pepper.
+Toss the squash in 1 tablespoon olive oil, salt, and pepper.
 Transfer to 1 of the lined baking sheets and roast for ~30 minutes or until tender, flipping halfway through.

-- Toss the dry kale leaves (make sure they are completely dry) with 2 tbsp olive oil, salt and pepper.
+- Toss the dry kale leaves (make sure they are completely dry) with 2 tablespoon olive oil, salt and pepper.
 Transfer to the last 2 lined baking sheets.
 Make sure the kale pieces do not overlap, to prevent steaming the kale instead of roasting it.
 You may need more than 2 baking sheets, or you may need to roast the kale in batches.
 Roast for 10-15 minutes or until crispy (check at 10 minutes to be careful not to burn it).
 You can do this at the same time that the squash is roasting.

 - While the veggies are roasting, whisk together the tahini, garlic, and lemon juice in a small bowl.
 Gradually whisk in water until it gets to your desired consistency.